 How will my child learn to read and write in English?

 Our teaching staff works with parents to provide guidance and resources that they can use to help their children develop English language reading and writing skills when the time is right.
-This is the main way in which we ask families to supplement their child’s education outside of the classroom.
+Our Kinder and Lower Elementary children work with our dedicated English Language Arts teacher to develop their English reading and writing skills.

 Why ages 3-6?